-Practice good sanitation/Human waste
+Practice good sanitation in the disposal of human waste

 "¿Donde está el baño?"
 "Ninahitaji kujisaidie?"
-No matter how it's said, "Where's the toilet?" is an important question, even in any environment.
-Where there is no toilet per se, answering the call involves a little preplanning, some initiative, and a bit of creativity.
+No matter how it's said, "Where's the toilet?" is an important question, in any environment.
+Where there is no toilet per se, answering the call involves a little pre-planning, some initiative, and a bit of creativity.
 The four objectives of proper human waste disposal are:

-- Avoid polluting water sources
+- Avoid polluting water sources.

-- Eliminate contact with insects and animals
+- Eliminate contact with insects and animals.

-- Maximise decomposition
+- Maximise decomposition.

-- Minimise the chances of social impacts
+- Minimise the chances of social impacts.

 Improper disposal of human waste can lead to water pollution, the spread of illnesses such as Giardia and Hepatitis A, and unpleasant experiences for those who follow.
-Wherever soils are thin or sparse, rainstorms can flush theses wastes and other pollutants from campsites directly into water sources.
-(As well, livestock and wildlife can also be responsible for the presence of bacteria in many environments.)
+Wherever soils are thin or sparse, rainstorms can flush these wastes and other pollutants from campsites directly into water sources.
+(Livestock and wildlife can also be responsible for the presence of bacteria in wilderness areas.)

-The Australian Alps is the water catchment area for New South Wales, Victoria, the ACT and South Australia.
-It is vital that these areas are protected from contamination in order to continue to provide important high quality domestic drinking water.
 Facilities/Toilets.
 Whenever possible, take time to locate and use toilets, dunnies, and other developed sites for human waste disposal.

 Cat holes.
-If no facilities are available, deposit solid human waste in "cat holes" dug 10 - 15 cm deep and at least 100 metres from water-bodies, camp, tracks, huts and watercourses.
+If no facilities are available, deposit solid human waste in "cat holes" dug 10 - 15 cm deep and at least 100 metres from water-bodies, camp, tracks, and watercourses.
 To promote decomposition, choose a site in organic soil, rather than deep sandy mineral soil and in the sun rather than the shade.
 Bring a trowel to dig the hole, and gently remove a plug of sod containing roots and soil and carefully put it aside.
 After use, and before replacing the plug of sod, use a stick to mix some soil into the faeces to promote decomposition.
 The microbes found in the organic layer of soil will break down faeces and the pathogens they contain.
 (In some locations the organic layer may be shallow or almost non-existent.
 Do your best to seek out the most appropriate site.)
 Replace the plug and disguise the hole by lightly tamping down around the edges.
-Then "naturalise" the site by scattering leaf litter and disguise it well after use.
+(In busy areas, some will stand a stick vertically to mark the used cat-hole site) Then "naturalise" the site by scattering leaf litter and disguise it well after use.

 Human waste should not be deposited under rocks because it will decompose slowly there and may wash into water sources after a heavy rain.
-Good cat hole sites isolate waste from water sources such as lakes, streams, dry creek beds, ravines, bogs, potholes, and other visitors.
+Good cat hole sites isolate waste from water sources such as lakes, streams, dry creek beds, ravines, bogs, waterholes, and other visitors.
 Whenever possible, use a remote location during the day's travel to help prevent high concentrations of cat holes near campsites.

 "Natural" substances like smooth stones, grass, and sticks can be a surprisingly effective substitute for toilet paper and can be buried easily in the cat hole.
-If this is undesirable then bury the toilet paper well in the cat hole or plan ahead to pack it out with you in a plastic bag.
-This second practice leaves the least impact on the area.
-Burning toilet paper at the site has caused wild bushfires, rarely burns completely, and is not recommended.
+If this is undesirable then plan ahead to pack out the used toilet paper with you in a plastic bag.
+This practice leaves the least impact on the area.
+Burning toilet paper at the site has caused bushfires, rarely burns completely, and is not recommended.
 Always pack out feminine hygiene products because they decompose slowly and attract animals.